 Prior to joining the graduate school, Kristin taught middle school math and science for 12 years.
 She was a founding staff member and director for High Tech Middle North County and director of High Tech Elementary North County.
 Kristin is also a core team leader for the Next Generation Science Standards Early Implementers and lesson study team member of the Mathematical Agency Improvement Community.

-Kristin earned her bachelor’s degree in elementary education from USC, her master’s degree in curriculum and instruction and doctorate in educational leadership from UC San Diego.
+Kristin earned her bachelor’s degree in elementary education from USC, her master’s degree in curriculum and instruction and doctorate in educational leadership from UCSD.
 Her research focuses on the influence of lesson study on mathematics teachers’ sense of efficacy and the student social networks they create in their classrooms.